wrathematics/hackR/README.md

 # "wRa+hE^^A+IcS"
 ```

-If you can't think of an awesome hacker name, try the `rleet()`
+If you can't think of an awesome hacker handle like "elephantdeath" or
-function, which produces a random leet hacker name:
+"koopascorpion", try the `rleet()` function, which produces a random
+leet hacker name:

 ```r
 rleet()